Social Entrepreneurship

 Shared Purpose is the concept that business success and social impact are dependent on one another.
 Most companies try to be good citizens of our world; donating to charity, publicly supporting causes, and helping those who are disadvantaged, all in the name of corporate social responsibility.
 This is good, but this is not good enough.
 Business can, and must, be used as a tool for solving social problems and building a better world.

-Vanderburgh Communities is built on the foundation of Shared Purpose.
+Vanderburgh Sober Living is built on the foundation of Shared Purpose.
 The success of our organization depends on our Operators.
 The success of our Operators depends on the success of their guests.
 The success of a guest is dependent on the success of the recovery community.
 Guests, our Operators, and our organization form a strong and deeply meaningful partnership.

 Build a Business